fredericklussier/Lifepo4weredPyController/ReadMe.rst

 | pluggedIn'                    | na        | read only  | True                 |
 +-------------------------------+-----------+------------+----------------------+

-'pluggedIn: Will mention is the usb connector is plug to a power source
+'pluggedIn: Mention is the usb connector is plug to a power source

 +-------------------------------------------------------------------------------+